West Cornwall · TR18

 Most architectural-only commissions run from a few weeks for small householder applications to several months for new builds and listed work.

-Heamoor Architectural Design — common questions.
+Heamoor Architectural Design — local questions answered.

 - How long does a planning application take in Heamoor?